What is the course timetable?

 If you’re looking for a break from music, we have laminated cards showing routes for several local walks or run routes which leave directly from Jackdaws.
 We are also situated on National Cycle Network route 24 – Collier’s Way, running 75 miles from Bath to Hampshire!
 Perhaps you’d prefer to do a small section – turn left out of Jackdaws for 2 miles into Frome or right and head to Radstock and beyond to the popular Two Tunnels.

-The Parkrunners and joggers among you will be pleased to know that Southwick Country Park Parkrun is a 20 minute drive away, just outside Trowbridge.
-You could just about do the 9am parkrun and be back in time for the 10am course start (although we won’t mind if you’re a bit late!)
+The Parkrunners and joggers among you will be pleased to know that The Old Showground Parkrun is a 10 minute drive away in Frome, and Southwick Country Park Parkrun is a 20 minute drive away (just outside Trowbridge).
+Participants have been known to do the 9am parkrun and be back in time for the 10am morning session (although we won’t mind if you’re a bit late!)

 How can I pay my balance?

-After placing your booking you will receive an email with a receipt for your deposit (if you have paid online), which will include the remaining balance to pay.
+After placing your booking you will receive an email with a receipt for your deposit, which will include the remaining balance to pay.
 The balance of fees for each course becomes due 3 weeks before the course start date.
 You can pay by three methods: